top of page

 But the Bristol Council prohibits swimming in the river, and it’s often filled with dangerous levels of raw sewage, chemical pollution and farm run-off.

-This leaves everyone with a dilemma; for all the benefits the river gives them, it could potentially cause them even greater harm
+This leaves everyone with a dilemma; for all the benefits the river gives them, it could potentially cause them even greater harm.

-This film features a tapestry of people who love and fight for this river, illustrating how much there is to loose if the Avon continues to face unending pollution.
+"Rave On For The Avon" features a tapestry of people who love and fight for this river, illustrating how much there is to loose if the Avon continues to face unending pollution.

 Read about our joyful sold-out Premiere screening at PYTCH where 300 river-lovers gathered to share in this story.